 “Families can look so many different ways and the way they get to that family looks so many different ways as well,” Priya director Taly Friedman said.
 “Anyone in the Jewish community who wants to build a family, we want to help support them.”

 Friedman started her role as Priya director several months ago but first learned about the program in 2016 when she was a chair for the Women's Philanthropy BK Give event, a three-part women’s giving circle.
 Priya was one of the three organizations the giving circle learned about.
 Friedman felt that with Priya, it was more than just learning about the program.
-They heard from women are currently experiencing infertility or have in the past and from older women who opened up about the struggles they experienced and how alone they had felt.
+They heard from women who are currently experiencing infertility or have in the past and from older women who opened up about the struggles they experienced and how alone they had felt.

 “It was an incredible conversation of people sharing their experiences and realizing how prevalent it was and that people weren’t alone,” Friedman said.